Manu2497/User-eXperience-Design-Project-Work/README.md

 ## Additional Information

-Slides (in italian) explaining the desing process and methods used can be found in this repository.
+Slides (in Italian) explaining the design process and methods used can be found in this repository.
 There are also files for the QFD matrix and the competitors benchmark spreadsheet.